WHUzhusihan96/AMRAN/README.md

 * python 3
 * pytorch 1.0

+## Dataset
+Add the dataset selected in paper to this repo. [[BaiduYun](https://pan.baidu.com/s/1WOuXxOe1mav9cKdESsCXDw)] 密码:szu0

+You also can use your own data.

 ## Usage
 1. The `root_path` is the directory of you dataset.
 And the dataset please placed as: `./dataset/domain/classes/samples`
 2. You can change the `source_dir` and `test_dir` in `AMRAN.py` to set different transfer tasks.